oban-bg/oban/README.md

 - **Periodic (CRON) Jobs** — Automatically enqueue jobs on a cron-like schedule.
   Duplicate jobs are never enqueued, no matter how many nodes you're running.

-- **Job Priority** — Prioritize jobs within a queue to run ahead of others.
+- **Job Priority** — Prioritize jobs within a queue to run ahead of others with ten levels of granularity.

 - **Historic Metrics** — After a job is processed the row isn't deleted.
   Instead, the job is retained in the database to provide metrics.
 This allows